 Essential Winter Running Tips

-January – a great time to start running or to reacquaint oneself (after the indulgences of December) with that 'running feeling'!
-Whether one mile or 12, there is little else that can energise your day or help you wind down like a jog outdoors.
-But running in January takes a hardened soul – the reality is that it's dark and cold and slippery underfoot so we asked two of our endurance runners Laura Jones and Duane Roberts for their tips on running in the cold.
+There is little else that can energise your day or help you wind down like a jog outdoors.
+But regardless of whether you are new to the sport or an experienced marathonist, running in winter presents some specific challenges and may require a few attempts to get used to.
+The reality is that it's dark and cold and slippery underfoot so we asked two expert endurance runners Laura Jones and Duane Roberts for their tips on running in the cold.